oh-lang/oh/wishlist.md

     return "hello, world" + "!" * Int
 detect(greet(Int): say_hi(Int) String)  # returns 1

-# you can also create a lambda function named correctly inline -- the function
+# you can also create a function named correctly inline -- the function
 # will not be available outside, after this call (it's scoped to the function arguments).
 detect(greet(Int): string
     return "hello, world!!!!" substring(Length: Int)